-Adult Developmental Services Resource Database for the Hamilton-Niagara Region
+Adult Developmental Services Resource Information for the Hamilton-Niagara Region

-The databases below contain information about local services and supports for adults with developmental disabilities that live in the following communities:
+To explore services available in Ontario, please visit the 211 resource database at https://211ontario.ca/.
+For information about local services and supports for adults with developmental disabilities that live in the following communities, you can also explore the following local resource databases:

-- City of Brantford, Count of Brant (including Six Nations and Mississauga of the New Credit)
+- City of Brantford, County of Brant (including Six Nations and Mississaugas of the New Credit)

 - Haldimand and Norfolk Counties